omartrigui/url-to-video/README.md

 ## Contributing
-Contributions are always welcome, whether adding/suggesting new features, bug fixes, documenting new file formats or simply editing some grammar.
+Contributions are always welcome, whether adding/suggesting new features, bug fixes or simply editing some grammar.

 ## License